TinyCthulu/tinycthulu.github.io/_posts/2020-04-18-a-procedural-procedural-pt-I.markdown

 Enter the *Procedural Procedural*.
 Video games and other interactive media provide us with the unique opportunity to augment the traditional mystery formula.
 More specifically, they offer the ability for the audience to *become* the detective and interact directly with the investigation.
 What's more fascinating is that, in theory, it is possible to take the "traditional mystery formula" and use it to procedurally generate a mystery in *real time*.

 There is a phrase, "What is easy to say, is hard to do."
-I can't think of a better candidate than "procedurally generate a mystery in real time."
+I can't think of a better candidate than, "procedurally generate a mystery in real time."
 As easy as that is to say, it does prove to be a rather difficult premise to tackle.

 In this post, we will explore the *[cursed](https://youtu.be/8uE6-vIi1rQ?t=273)* nature of the procedurally generated detective game.
 We will deconstruct some of the more interesting challenges along the way, and by the end, we will come out with a deeper insight into the problem as a whole.